GOAT Network (GOATED) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GOAT Network Historical Price

-According to the latest data gathered on GOAT Network live price page, the current price of GOAT Network is 0.09718USD.
+According to the latest data gathered on GOAT Network live price page, the current price of GOAT Network is 0.09966USD.
 The circulating supply of GOAT Network(GOATED) is

 In the past 24 hours, GOAT Network has shown a price movement of